pixie-io/pixie/src/stirling/README.md

  - `src/stirling/scripts/docker_run_stirling_wrapper.sh`
  - `src/stirling/e2e_tests`: files that run stirling in a container

+## Dynamically installed Linux headers in Stirling's BPF runtime

+Stirling's BPF runtime requires kernel headers to compile the BPF code.
+If the target host does not have kernel headers pre-installed, Stirling looks for the appropriate headers package bundled with the PEM image, and extracts them to the correct path inside the container.

+In order to limit the size of the PEM image, only a subset of kernel versions are included.
+Stirling picks the headers package with the closest version number to the host's kernel version.

+As a result, the dynamically-installed kernel headers might not exactly match the host kernel.
+This may result in unexpected runtime behavior if certain structs are not the right match.
+For instance, in places where Stirling's BPF code accesses kernel data structures, an accessed member's offset in a struct may have changed between versions, and the byte code compiled with an older version of the kernel headers would result in accessing wrong data.
+More rarely, the BPF code compilation may fail altogether if struct member names have changed.

+To avoid such issues, we manually examine the history of the kernel data structures accessed in Stirling's BPF code, and make sure the correct linux headers version are included in the PEM image.

 ## FAQ

 ### Why do some of my records have exactly the same latency?